Wednesday, November 20, 2024

 During the Obama administration Arnie Duncan, the Education Secretary, repeatedly charged that the nation's teacher preparation programs were second-rate.
 He said they attract inferior students and weak faculty.
 He added that colleges and universities use teacher prep programs as "cash cows," bleeding off the revenues they generate instead of investing in their improvement.

 There's some truth in all of that.
 But at the same time Secretary Duncan was making these charges, he was praising alternative quickie routes into teaching.
 He had a novel "let's make it tougher by making it easier"strategy.
 Logic demands that if teacher education lacks rigor, it should be made more rigorous.
 Yet Duncan's favored quickie routes did the exact opposite.
 And he cheered on his boss for doing even worse.
 Obama, had the cahonnes to officially classify untrained interns as "highly qualified teachers."
 Why on earth did he do that?
 To make employing them as teachers (something California was doing a lot of) compliant with the No Child Left Behind Act.
-Of course,

 Had Duncan really been concerned about strengthening teacher preparation he would have declared war on weak state certification requirements, publicly denounced quickie routes into teaching, and shamed colleges and universities that exploit teacher education as cash cows.
 Moreover, had he really cared, he would have demanded the abolition of undergraduate teacher certification programs in favor of professional graduate schooling modeled on the training that has been so successful in dramatically boosting Finland's educational ranking.
 He did the opposite.